 with an analogous integral with bounds $-\infty\to z$ if $z<0$ (below the midplane).
 Neglecting the momentum source term, as is commonly done in similar analyses \citep[e.g.,][]{Kim2015}, the expression for steady state balance in Equation (\ref{e:final_balance}) is then equivalent to $\langle P_{\rm tot}^{\rm s}(z) \rangle = \langle W_{\rm tot}^{\rm s}(z) \rangle$ for all $z$.
 In addition to testing this result against the simulations, in this work we analyze how $P_{\rm tot}$ is partitioned into thermal, dispersion, and bulk flow, as a function of $R$ and $z$.

-\pagefigurenv{render_and_pressure_map.pdf}{ The two columns on the right show the median pressure-to-weight ratio within $|z|\leq h$, including all phases, at redshift $z=0$ in \mtwelvei/.
-Different panels show different patch sizes \ellpatch/, denoted in the bottom left corner of each panel.
-Face-on renderings of the gas (top left) and stars (bottom left) analogous to edge-on renderings in Figure \ref{f:pretty_m12i} are provided as a reference for spiral and other high-density features.
+\pagefigurenv{render_and_pressure_map.pdf}{ The two columns on the right-hand side show the median pressure-to-weight ratio within $|z|\leq h$, including all phases, at redshift $z=0$ in \mtwelvei/.
+Different panels show different patch sizes \ellpatch/, denoted in the bottom left-hand corner of each panel.
+Face-on renderings of the gas (top left-hand panel) and stars (bottom left-hand panel) analogous to edge-on renderings in Figure \ref{f:pretty_m12i} are provided as a reference for spiral and other high-density features.
 The contours correspond to gas surface density $\geq 10$ M$_\odot$/pc$^2$ and are intended to aid comparison between panels.
-In general, deviations from vertical pressure balance increase with decreasing patch size (from top middle to bottom right) owing to increasing scatter.
+In general, deviations from vertical pressure balance increase with decreasing patch size (from the top middle panel to the bottom right-hand panel) owing to increasing scatter.
 The majority of the volume is occupied by under-dense and under-pressurized gas whereas over-pressurized gas correlates with heating by stellar feedback around actively star-forming regions. }

 In practice, to compute slab-averaged quantities, we smoothly deposit gas properties onto the grid of slabs in an SPH-like way (see Appendix \ref{a:sph_smooth}).
-To evaluate $W_{\rm tot}$, we use \texttt{pykdgrav}\footnote{ \texttt{pykdgrav} is a Python package for efficiently computing $N-$body gravitational accelerations (and potentials) using a k-d tree.
+To evaluate $W_{\rm tot}$, we use \texttt{pykdgrav}\footnote{ \texttt{pykdgrav} is a PYTHON package for efficiently computing $N-$body gravitational accelerations (and potentials) using a k-d tree.
 See \url{https://github.com/mikegrudic/pykdgrav/}.} to compute the gravitational acceleration in the $z$-direction, taking into account all the particles within the virial radius of the main halo.
 To minimize noise, we average four evaluations of $g_z(z)$, each at a point $\ellpatch//4$ away from the patch center and along a different cardinal direction.
 This procedure effectively replaces $g_{z}^{\rm s}$ (defined as a mass-weighted average) by a slab-volume averaged version; we expect this to be a minor effect as the gravitational acceleration is dominated by long-range forces except in the densest gas, which is excluded from the analysis as described in the next section.